DevMountain/react-axios/README.md

 }
 ```

-Now that our reducer and service file are ready to go we can edit the component to call our function in our service.
+Now that our reducer and service file are ready to go, we can edit the component to call our function in our service.
 Let's open `src/components/List/Customer/Customer.js` and import `dispatchGetCustomer` from `src/services/workspaceService.js`.
 Then add an `onClick` prop on the `span` element that calls `dispatchGetCustomer` and passes in `id` as an argument.

 ```js
 import React from 'react';